turbot/tailpipe-docs/docs/reference/env-vars/tailpipe_workspace.md

 Sets the Tailpipe [workspace](/docs/reference/config-files/workspace).

-A Tailpipe `workspace` is a "profile" that allows you to define a unified environment that the Tailpipe client can interact with.
+A Tailpipe `workspace` is a "profile" that allows you to define a unified environment with which the Tailpipe client can interact.

 ## Usage
 Use the `my_workspace` workspace: